kartik2309/RLPack/docs/agents/dqn.md

-# Deep Q-Networks
+# Deep Q-Networks {#dqn}
-DQN-Agent is implemented as `rlpack.dqn.dqn_agent.DqnAgent`.
-All variants of DQN agents use the same class to run and train the DQN agent.
-This class is defined in `rlpack.dqn.dqn_agent.py` as `DqnAgent`.
-It inherits from `Agent` class defined in `rlpack.utils.base.agent.py`.
+DQN-Agent is interfaced via `rlpack.dqn.dqn.Dqn`.
+This class provides access to required DQN variant based on input configuration.
 DQN implementation in RLPack is based on Dual Q-Networks with a trainable policy network and a frozen target network.

-#### agent_name: "dqn"
+<h4> Keyword: <kbd> agent_name: "dqn" </kbd> </h4>

 ## Implementations
 There are currently three supported implementations for DQN: